1) Saracens and Quins left scratching their heads

 5) Exeter display the way to take the cake from Cokanasiga

 Even with Exeter’s internationals still shaking off the after-results of the Six Nations, preventing them is simpler said than achieved.
 Bath, without an away win in any competition in view that mid-September, needed Joe Cokanasiga in full wrecking-ball mode, but the England winger slightly saw the ball.
 On the one occasion when he did damage-free with the ball in a single large hand, it changed into ripped from his hold close while he changed into tackled, something future warring parties will appear to replicate.
-He and Bath might be again at Twickenham on Saturday week for The Clash in opposition to ninth-placed Bristol, a recreation with massive West Country bragging rights attached.
-If Bath ends the season outdoor in the top six and below Exeter, Gloucester and Bristol, there will be an awful lot of gnashing of enamel in components of Somerset.
+He and Bath might be again at Twickenham on Saturday week for The Clash, opposing ninth-placed Bristol, a recreation with massive West Country bragging rights attached.
+If Bath ends the season outdoors in the top six and below Exeter, Gloucester, and Bristol, there will be a lot of Somerset enamel gnashing in Somerset’s components components.